 For experiments 1 and 2, we selected samples from the always infected and never infected (always healthy) quarters.
 We selected a total of 320 samples from 160 quarter observations (1 milk and 1 teat skin swab per quarter).
 Among these quarters, 80 are defined as always infected and 80 as always healthy, with 40 quarter observations from bedded pack and 40 from tiestall herds within each health category.
 We randomly selected two visits per herd to include in the source data sets so that we did not over select samples from the herd with 4 visits, or under select samples from the herd with 2 visits.

 For experiment 3, we will enroll 10 quarters in each of the four health categories and explore the potential temporal changes in the microbiome over the 3 months of samples collection.
-For the transitional categories (NYN and NYY) we have 66 NYN and 92 NYY samples, respectively, representing repeated sampling in just over 10 quarters in each category.
+For the transitional health categories (NYN and NYY) we have 66 NYN and 92 NYY samples, respectively, representing repeated sampling in just over 10 quarters in each category.
 We will randomly select 10 always infected and never infected quarters from the pool of samples selected for experiments 1 and 2 above, so that we will use the samples from experiments 1 and 2 in experiment 3.

-For experiment 4, we have 30 bulk tank milk and 37 used bedding samples available.
-We have additional bedding samples because we sampled one of the bedded pack herds for a fourth month before having to stop herd visits, and that farm uses a tie stall for housing groups of cows, and rotates cows between the tie stall facility and the bedded pack facility.
-This accounts for 4 additional samples because we collected used sawdust from the tiestalls on this herd.
+For experiment 4, we have 30 bulk tank milk and 37 used bedding samples available. tiestalltiestallThe 4 additional samples are related to the farm we sampled a fourth time, which also moves their cows between bedded pack and tiestall.
 This highlights a limitation with our study, there is variation among the bedded pack herds in the type of bedding material and how cows are managed in these facilities.
 This also provides repeated observations of two types of bedding material used on the same farm.

-For the four experiments we will submit 685 samples for 16S and ITS metagenomic sequencing.
+For the four experiments we will submit 685 samples for 16S and ITS metagenomic sequencing at the end of January 2021.
 This includes 20 blank DNA extraction/processing control samples.

 Discussion points: